 Once we prepare your petition for expungement, we must submit your request to the court that handled your case originally.
 We must also notify any other parties, agencies, or jurisdictions who were directly involved or who have a copy of your records.
 This allows anyone with a potential objection to the expunction of your records to give testimony at your hearing.

 Upon receipt of your petition, the court will schedule your expunction hearing and notify us of the date and time.

-For a free legal consultation with a Expunction and Non-Disclosure Lawyer serving Highland Park, call (214) 696-9253
+For a free legal consultation with a Expunction and Non-Disclosure Lawyer in Highland Park, call (214) 696-9253

 Determining Whether You Qualify for Expunction